 Some rugs require additional fringe cleaning or correction after the initial cleaning.
 We have special procedures and solutions to restore the original color to the fringe.
 We never use chlorine bleach which causes degradation and permanent damage to the foundation fiber.

 When the rug is dry, it is groomed in the direction of the pile with a soft bristle brush made for specialty rugs.
 A final vacuuming will remove loose fibers and dry soil that may have surfaced during the drying process.

-Fluorochemical protectors resist particle soiling as well as water and oil-based stains.
-Application of fabric protectors can enhance the performance of your rug, reduce permanent staining and make the rug last and stay cleaner longer.
-Since protection may be worn off over time by traffic and maintenance (e.g., vacuuming), they should be reapplied after a period of use and following professional cleaning.
+Fiber protectants resist particle soiling as well as water and oil-based stains.
+Application of fiber protectors can enhance the performance of your rug, reduce permanent staining and make the rug last and stay cleaner longer.
+Since protection may be worn off over time by traffic and maintenance (e.g., vacuuming), it should be reapplied after a period of use and following professional cleaning.
 We offer two options for protection, Premium Protector (recommended for all natural fibers and wear/stain susceptible synthetics) and Standard Protector (most synthetics)